justinandronicos/scrape-and-dash/README.md

 ## Known Issues and Future Optimisations

 - [ ] Convert models schema file and items file to a PyPI package due to shared schema
+- [ ] Further reduce requests from spiders to minimise load on websites
 - [ ] Batch queries for scraper pipelines
 - [ ] Database Indexing
 - [ ] Typed data classes with Pydantic for scraper Items